Brownian dynamics with soft constraints in soft matter systems: Derivation of softly constrained dynamics on model examples.

 The effective mobility is thus first \emph{projected}, and subsequently \emph{averaged}; conclusively answering Aleksandar Donev's interrogation.
 Overall, the effective mobility \emph{depends on the particular choice of constraining potential}, highlighting the importance of choosing contraining potentials that reflect physical reality.

 This point is illustrated in Fig. \ref{fig:example2}, which shows that increasing $k$ in this example leads to increasing $D^{\rm eff}$, even though the potentials all have the same mean and mode.
+As $k\to\infty$, $D^{\rm eff}$ approaches the value it would take in the softly-constrained case, obtained by evaluating $M(y)$ at $y=0$.
 This figure also compares the predictions against numerical simulations of the dynamics,

 writing $A(y) = M^{1/2}(y)$, using the following choices for parameters: $M_{11}=M_{22}=1$, and $M_{12}$ a sigmoid function with $A=0.9, \alpha=5$: $ M_{12}(y) = 2A\left( \frac{1}{1+e^{-\alpha y}} - \frac{1}{2}\right). $ The comparison is favourable, verifying that our asymptotic calculations are correct, and one should first project and then average.